Hybrid Bikes 2025

 Hybrid Bikes: The Do-Everything Option

-Hybrid bike selection has gotten complicated with all the subcategories and features flying around.
-As someone who didn’t know what kind of rider I’d become when I started again after years away, I learned everything there is to know about why a hybrid let me do everything adequately while figuring it out.
+Hybrid bike selection has evolved with all the subcategories and features flying around.
+As someone who didn’t know what kind of rider I’d become when I started again after years away, I dug into the practical details of why a hybrid let me do everything adequately while figuring it out.
 Today, I’ll share the practical reality.

 What Hybrid Actually Means

-Probably should have led with this section, honestly.
+Probably should have led with this material, openly.
 Hybrids combine road and mountain bike features.
 Flat handlebars for upright positioning.
 Medium-width tires rolling reasonably on pavement but handling light gravel.
 Usually rack and fender mounts for practicality.

 Not optimized for anything specific.
 Good enough at everything, best at nothing.